-- 5.22.1 No high voltage must be present or accessible by any reasonable means between the ES main enclosure and any ES off-board charging connector when the off-board charger is not connected. - 5.22.2 No high voltage is permitted outside of the ERS reference volume RV-PU-ERS, except: - a..
-For the high voltage inside the power box where the boost converter can generate up to 80V DC-or. - b..
-Wwwhen an off-board charger is connected to charge or discharge the ES. - 5.22.3 The ES must be equipped with a BMS which must detect internal faults and must trigger power reduction delivered from/to the battery or shutdown the ERS if it considers that the ES is operating unsafely.
-Additionally, it must be capable of reducing the voltage dispersion between each cell to its minimal level without breaking any FIA seal. - 5.22.4 The ES must be equipped with a fuse to protect the system in case of a short circuit.
-The fuse shall be located as close as possible to the cells.

-The fuse must be tested and demonstrated to work in realistic load cases.

-5.22.5 The ES must have at least two contactors, one per positive and negative pole, which will isolate the high voltage parts of the ES once the shutdown process has started.
+- 5.22.1 High voltage must not be present or accessible by any reasonable means between the ES main enclosure and any ES off-board charging connector when the off-board charger is not connected. - 5.22.2 No high voltage is permitted outside of the RV-PU-ERS, except: - a..
+For the high voltage inside the power box where the boost converter can generate up to 80V DC. - b..
+When an off-board charger is connected to charge or discharge the ES. - 5.22.3 The ES must be equipped with a BMS which: - a) Must detect internal faults and must trigger power reduction delivered from/to the battery or shutdown the ERS if it considers that the ES is operating unsafely. - b) Must be capable of reducing the voltage dispersion between each cell to its minimal level without breaking any FIA seal. - c) Must only be capable of consuming energy and cannot transfer energy from any PU-CE into the ES.
+This must be guaranteed by design and verifiable by inspection. - 5.22.4 The ES must be equipped with a fuse to protect the system in case of a short circuit.
+The fuse shall be located as close as possible to the cells. - The fuse must be tested and demonstrated to work in realistic load cases. - 5.22.5 The ES must have at least two contactors, one per positive and negative pole.
+Those ES main contactors must insulate the CU-K from the high voltage parts of the ES once the shutdown process is completed.